 Speaking of equal opportunity employment, a common misconception is women want everything to be equal, all the time, regardless of the quality it gives.

 For example, take music conference panels.
-If you have a panel of four industry professionals, we would rather see three qualified men and one qualifies woman than a 50/50 split where the second woman is embarrassingly out of her field of expertise, and is clearly only there for token equality numbers.
+If you have a panel of four industry professionals, we would rather see three qualified men and one qualified woman than a 50/50 split where the second woman is embarrassingly out of her field of expertise and is clearly only there for token equality numbers.
 We paid for our conference pass to get quality information and insights, regardless of the gender of who offers them.

-In other words, a perfect equal split doesn’t always reflect real world numbers and life events.
+In other words, a perfect equal split doesn’t always reflect real-world numbers and life events.
 There are significantly more men in professional audio than women.
 An illustrious female speaker might cancel due to an unforeseen emergency.
 Never let token percentages matter more than the value these people are sharing.

 (5) Call Out Sexist Behaviour